the-prism/website/Aurora/Library/Spaceships/Venator-class.md

 The command bridge was designed with dual crew pits where operators would be stationed to control the ship's various functions.
 Officers would patrol walkways above and have a panoramic view to the outside.
 This bridge design would become a standard feature on most Imperial warships.

 On top of each tower was a hyperwave communications and scanner module.
 Its function was similar to the scanner globes on the Imperial-class and other KDY vessels, but it had a flat shape.
 Flagships in Venator flotillas had red-painted conning towers to separate them from others.

+## Post war era

+After the fall of the first order and the return of the republic, the galaxy was in a more peaceful period.
+Due to their multi purpose role, the republic was interested in re-acquiring Venators in their fleet to help the rebuilding effort.
+They proved to be very effective in support roles due to their large cargo capacity and carrier role, it allowed a single Venator to be used to supply aid to an entire system.
+This meant that the republic would be able to cover more ground faster with the use of multiple Venators.

+The design was slightly upgraded, more cannons were added to the side of the ship to provided point defence.
+The main hangar also got upgraded with an other turret to help protect the flight deck.
+The hangar doors were upgraded and are now capable to close at a much faster rate, reducing the effect of an attack on the main flight deck.

 {% include clear-float.html %}